8 Elegant Floral Scents That Smell Fresh & Feminine

 Others reveal themselves slowly—noticed only when someone leans a little closer.

-This one lives firmly in the second category.
+This one lives firmly in the second category and feels especially perfect for anyone drawn to minimalist fragrances.

 Key Notes